markjprice/web-dev-net9/docs/errata/errata.md

   .Validate(settings => settings.PagerSize > 0,
   "PagerSize must be greater than zero.");
 ```

+# Page 304 - Adding Aspire to an existing solution

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on November 26, 2025](https://github.com/markjprice/web-dev-net9/issues/67).

+In Steps 8 and 10, I wrote, "In the `Northwind.Mvc.csproj` project file, in `Program.cs`, ..." when I should have written, In the `Northwind.Mvc` project, in `Program.cs`, ...

 # Page 307 - Adding Aspire to an existing solution